AD Blocker Detected

 • Upon exhaling, keep your upper body as is and kick up towards the sky using your bottom leg, keeping your top leg straight up.
 While doing this, concentrate more on stacking your hips over your shoulders than your feet.

 • When you can finally bring the other leg up beside the raised leg, bring them together by squeezing your inner thighs together.
 This ensures that everything is hugged towards your midline and you’ve activated your leg muscles.
-You can do so even with your legs apart if you feel more balanced.
+If you feel more balanced, you can do so even with your legs apart.
 Keeping your legs active also reminds you to start your core muscles.

 • You can stay in the pose for 5-8 breaths, then come out by lowering your legs and returning to a standing forward bend.